October 1, 2024

 A pregnant woman who uses alcohol, cigarettes or other drugs exposes her fetus to dangerous risks, including miscarriage, low birth weight, and brain damage.
 Substance abuse may involve controlled substances, illegal drugs, and alcohol—all of which pose a health risk.
 When drugs are used in combination with each other, their adverse effects on the mind and body are often multiplied beyond the consequences of the same drugs taken on their own.

-Marijuana impairs short-term memory and comprehension.
-It can cause confusion, anxiety, lung damage and abnormalities of the hormonal and reproductive system.
+Cannabis impairs short-term memory and comprehension.
+It can cause confusion, anxiety, lung damage, and abnormalities of the hormonal and reproductive system.
 Hours after the feeling of getting high fades, the effects of the drug on coordination and judgment remain, heightening the risk of driving or performing other complex tasks.
-Cannabis, a fat-soluble substance, may stay in the body for weeks, and an overdose can cause paranoia, panic attacks or psychiatric problems.
+Cannabis, a fat-soluble substance, may stay in the body for weeks, and an overdose can cause paranoia, panic attacks, or psychiatric problems.

 Club Drugs refers to a wide variety of drugs including MDMA (Ecstasy), GHB, Rohypnol, ketamine, methamphetamine, and LSD, and are often used at raves, dance clubs, and bars.
 No club drug is safe due to variations in purity, potency, and concentration, and they can cause serious health problems or death.
 They have even more severe consequences when mixed with alcohol.